2000 Japan Series

+Background

 Fukuoka Daiei Hawks

 The defending Japan Series Champions were largely the same team that had taken the field in 1999, with one major exception: left-handed starter Kimiyasu Kudoh had departed as a free agent over the winter and signed with the Giants.
 The core of the team was still intact, with Kenji Johjima anchoring a strong lineup that also featured stars Nobuhiko Matsunaka and Hiroki Kokubo.
 Pitching-wise, the Hawks saw the big-stage debut of future right-handed ace Kazumi Saitoh, who would make three appearances in relief without giving up a run.

 Yomiuri Giants

 For the first time in four years, the Giants had reached the Japan Series.
 They had not won the series since 1994, when they faced the Seibu Lions.
 A lot had changed in the six years since they had won, but the plethora of stars that they had been building since the mid-1990s was finally enough to get back to the Japan Series.
 Yomiuri had a powerful middle of the order between aging slugger Kazuhiro Kiyohara and Hideki Matsui.
 The pitching staff featured established stars such as Kudoh and Hiromi Makihara.